 By understanding your needs when visiting Costa Rica, you can be better prepared for your style of exploration, such as changing your accommodation to be closer to a national park or needing more time with a private guide to search for a quetzal during a birding expedition.
 In the end, exploring Costa Rica is easy and accessible, with a travel specialist making sure you feel comfortable during your trip.

-Traveling as a senior is liberating and with expert assistance, you can travel hassle-free with every need met.
+Traveling as a senior is liberating and with expert assistance, you can do so hassle-free, with every need met.
 Whether you like to indulge in the tropics, cultural excursions, or historic marketplaces, you can discover new opportunities as a couple, with friends, or as a family.

-Our Senior Travel Guide has more ideas on how to travel or where to go when looking at your goals and interests.
-You can travel beyond your expectations and experience the world as you prefer when traveling on a Trip of a Lifetime or visiting the 10 Most Popular Destinations for Senior Travelers with Zicasso.
+Our senior travel guide has more ideas on how to travel or where to go when looking at your goals and interests.
+You can journey beyond your expectations and experience the world as you prefer when traveling on a trip of a lifetime or visiting the most popular destinations for seniors.